Loading...

 Stay Hydrated

-Engage in light physical activity, such as a walk after your meal, to help your muscles use any excess glucose in your bloodstream.
+Engage in light physical activity like a short walk after eating to help your muscles use glucose more effectively.

 healthspan-mbl